 Myth 1: Get your AC technician on Craigslist.

 The World Wide Web has provided us with a variety of places to go to look for an A/C system service technician, but be careful because not all are comparable.
-While the Better Business Bureau provides you with information on whether a contractor is accredited and, if so, a letter grade depending on their company history and practices, other websites are available to anyone who requests to post an ad.
+While the Better Business Bureau provides you with information on whether a contractor is accredited depending on their company history and practices, other websites are available to anyone who requests to post an ad.
 Case in point, Craigslist will allow anyone to post an ad providing their services, not requiring them to verify whether or not they’re truly qualified, licensed and bonded, or have the correct training and experience.

 If you choose a contractor or individual without being able to confirm their qualifications and skill set, it could end up costing you more in the long run.
 If the serviceman or woman doesn’t have the knowledge to properly service your particular AC equipment, you may end up needing another, more experienced contractor to correct their mistakes and it could cost you multiple Trip Charges.